 When you start pruning abutilon plants, you’ll always want to sterilize your pruners first.
 It’s one of the most important abutilon pruning tips and prevents the spread of disease.

 The next step in how to prune an abutilon is to remove any and all plant parts that suffered winter damage, as well as other damaged or dead shoots.
 Remove the branches just above a stem junction.
 Otherwise, trimming abutilon is a matter of personal taste.
 You prune a flowering maple to create the look and shape you want.

-But here is another one of those abutilon pruning tips: never prune a flowering maple by removing more than one-third of a stem.
+Another one of those abutilon pruning tips; never prune a flowering maple by removing more than one-third of a stem.
 That leaves the plant with enough resources to maintain its vitality.
 However, if you find that the plant is too dense, you can remove bare or aging stems.
 Just cut them at the plant’s base.